-Kids are so ready for a change of pace, you might even find yours willingly wanting to assist you with yard work.
-So let’s get those kids going and maybe your Saturday chore list will be completed faster than drinking that cold refreshing adult beverage after a long day in the yard!
+Kids are so ready for a change of pace.
+Summer is nearing a close and soon school will be back in session.
+So if yours is bored, let’s get them going and maybe your Saturday chore list will be completed faster than drinking that cold refreshing adult beverage after a long day in the yard!

 Let’s face it, most kids love being outside and they love playing in the dirt!
 And did we mention there might be a hose for squirting each other involved?
-Sounds like a perfect yard day to us.
+Sounds like a perfect yard day to us … kids in the yard.
 But it’s important to remember safety when the kids decide they want to help.
 Below are tips from CleanOrganizedFamilyHome.com.
 We think they are spot on and wanted to share them with you.

 Time to Mow the Lawn

 Kids, especially boys, are born with a love of lawn mowers.
 They’re big, they’re noisy, they’re dangerous – what more could a growing boy ask for?
 Therein lies the problem.
 Adults, especially moms, don’t like lawn mowers for precisely the same reasons.
 Therefore, it suits both parties if older kids do the mowing, as long as a few safety precautions are observed.

 No one under the age of 14 should handle a lawn mower, a weed whacker, a chipper-shredder, or other potentially dangerous, sharp-edged, debris-spewing machines.
 Or, for that matter, pruners and other sharp-edged garden tools.
 And parents should never take kids for joy rides on a lawnmower.
 It gives them precisely the wrong message.
 Mowers are not toys.
 Kids are apt to slip and fall under the blades.
 Don’t even let kids near when you’re mowing because the mower could spit rocks out, or you could also accidentally back over them.
 Send the kids (and pets) inside while mowing.